gersonjferreira/fake-chroma-key/README.md

 4. Apply a median blur to the mask to eliminate more noise
 5. Dilate the mask to further eliminate noise and expand a bit the contour
 6. Gaussian blur the mask to make the edges smooth
-7. Apply a color change to make the background the choose color (e.g. use green and export to OBS to use as chroma key)
+7. Set the new background (e.g. use green and export to OBS to use as chroma key)

 ## How to use it